SeanGao7/Data-Mining/Apriori/README.md

 # Apriori Algorithm Implementation in Java
+A fast implementation of Apriori Algorithm written in Java

 #	Compilation and usage
     o	Java SDK 1.8 required as predicate is used to improve performance o	To compile: javc Apriori.java